unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Basic.md

 ## Normal Map Effectiveness

 ### 3 Basic Colors
-Normal map effectiveness to 3 Basic color areas, lit, the 1st shading and the 2nd.
+The effectiveness of the Normal Map on 3 Basic color areas, lit, the 1st shading and the 2nd.

 ### Highlight
 Normal map effectiveness to high lit areas.